aesthetic-suite/framework/packages/aesthetic/README.md

   // All components within here will use the "default" theme

   <ThemeProvider name="dark">
-    // And all components here will use "dark"
+    // And all components here will use the "dark" theme
   </ThemeProvider>
 </ThemeProvider>
 ```